-It may even be worth opening accounts at multiple sportsbooks to take full advantage of the huge bonuses that typically go along with the launch of sports betting in a new market.
+It may even be worth opening accounts at multiple sportsbooks to take full advantage of the huge bonuses that typically go along with the launch of a new sports betting market.

 Stay up to date with the latest Connecticut sports betting news as we learn more about the future of sports wagering in the Constitution State.

-April 26, 2021: The Connecticut Lottery receives 15 responses to its Request for Qualifications.
+- April 26, 2021: The Connecticut Lottery receives 15 responses to its Request for Qualifications (RFQ).
 Unsurprisingly, there is significant interest amongst sportsbooks wishing to partner with the state lottery.

-March 18, 2021: The Office of Governor Ned Lamont announces an agreement between the administration, the Mohegan Tribe, and the Mashantucket Pequot Tribe to modernize gaming options available in Connecticut.
+- March 18, 2021: The Office of Governor Ned Lamont announces an agreement between the administration, the Mohegan Tribe, and the Mashantucket Pequot Tribal Nation to modernize gaming options available in Connecticut.
 The deal includes allowing for sports wagering and online gaming.
 It also names the Connecticut Lottery Corporation as a partner in the efforts.

 Sports Betting Dime will keep you up informed of rules and regulations for sports betting in Connecticut, as well as licensee information.
 We expect legislation to pass soon and will update this section as more information becomes available.

 While the business end of Connecticut’s sports betting regulatory framework is not yet finalized, you can interpret some likely details from Gov. Ned Lamont’s recent agreement with Connecticut tribal nations.